-People can sometimes experience severe ingrown toenails that recur frequently because of a bump under the toenail that defroms the nail.
+People can sometimes experience severe ingrown toenails that recur frequently because of a bump under the toenail that deforms the nail.
 These can potentially be caused by small tumors under the skin causing pressure and irritation.
-A type of common tumor that can cause this issue is known as an osteochondroma.
+A type of common tumour that can cause this issue is known as an osteochondroma.
 Osteochondromas are benign tumors composed of both cartilage and bone.
 This tumor develops during childhood or adolescence and forms on the surface of a bone near the growth plate.
 In the foot, this is usually seen in the big toe.
 As it forms, the mass can deform the skin under the nail and the nail itself, leading to a hump in the nail.

 Osteochondromas account for 35-40% of benign bone tumors.
 The exact cause is unknown.
 Symptoms can include a painless bump near the joint, pain with activity, as well as numbness or tingling.
 They can also cause a small skin sore along the skin underneath the nail (called the nail bed), due to increased pressure from the lesion as well as outside pressure from shoes.

 Since osteochondromas are benign, unless there is pain or another more urgent issue, aggressive treatment is not mandatory.
 Often, doctors watch the area to make sure there are no unusual changes or signs of infection.
-However, these masses can be a source of persisting pain in some people, and need to be surgically removed.
+However, these masses can be a source of persisting pain in some people and need to be surgically removed.